colinlienard/gitlight/README.md

 Better GitHub and/or GitLab notifications.
 Available on **MacOS**, **Windows**, **Linux** and in the **browser**.
 Free and open-source.

-> [!IMPORTANT]
-> GitLight is currently in development so bugs may be present

 ## Features

 - Get push notifications